maduce/fosscad-repo/Rifles/AKM_75_Round_Drum_Magazine_Yee_v0.2-nils/README.md

 * The GNU General Public License v3.0

 ### Description
 A 75 round drum based off of the classic AKM/RPK drum, dedicated to the gun-grabbing California State Senator Yee.
-This CAD contains parts derived from Defense Distributed's Feinstein Magazine.
+This CAD contains parts inspired by the Defense Distributed Feinstein Magazine.

 ### Construction
 **WARNING** This is an alpha-quality release.
 A working drum will require significant manual adjustment.